 I'm really happy with the Medium to Dark version.
 It gives the face some warmth and color.
 I don't know how the orange will translate on deeper skin tones - if you've tried this please chime in with your thoughts in the comments below.
 I applied with with a medium hand and it's not too orangey.
 The cream duo in Sun Tan and Sunlight from Norman Parkinson is a really nice easy-to-use duo.
 It's very luminous on my skin and as you can see in the photo above the sheen really stands out with a flash.
 Even in natural light the cream highlighter looks very luminous and on me it was easy to overdo.
 I recommend applying with a light hand but it gives a nice golden strobe effect.

 For brush recommendations, after playing with the original one for a year, I have to say hands down the best one is the Charlotte Tilbury Powder and Sculpt Brush ($49).
 My original thoughts that it was not a must-have and could be replicated with other regular blush brushes.
 The shape, texture and density of the brush make this my go-to for any kind of subtle contour/highlighting.
 It's one I reach for constantly even though I'm usually a fan of MAC cheek brushes.
+There are two sets available for each of the powder bronzer/highlight duos that offer a slight price break.
+The Filmstar Killer Cheekbones Light-Medium Set and Filmstar Killer Cheekbones Med-Dark retail for $110 each and come with the duo + brush in a gorgeous box.
 For the cream duo I'm still experimenting - so far I like using fingers the best.

 All the Filmstar Bronze and Glows are available online now, they should be arriving at Charlotte Tilbury counters soon.
 Do note that the Norman Parkinson Duo is limited-edition.
 Available online at Nordstrom, Beautylish, Bergdorf Goodman, Net-A-Porter and Charlotte Tilbury.